Your Family

 Illness is a family experience

-Impact on siblings When a child has a serious illness, every part of their siblings’ lives is affected.
-Normal routines may change because of their brother or sister’s needs Read more
+When a child has a serious illness, every part of their siblings’ lives is affected.
+Normal routines may change because of their brother or sister’s needs

-Making memories Making memories is a natural part of family life and childhood, but when your child has a serious illness, you may feel even more determined to create special memories.
+Making memories is a natural part of family life and childhood, but when your child has a serious illness, you may feel even more determined to create special memories.
 You want to capture every moment you can, but at the same time, the need or pressure to create memories painfully reminds you that your time together is limited and precious.
-Read more

 Culture and spirituality